Henan: Religion

 According to a 2012 survey only around 13% of the population of Henan belongs to organised religions, the largest groups being Buddhists with 6.4%, followed by Protestants with 5.6%, Muslims with 1.3% and Catholics with 0.5%.
 Henan has some important centres of Chinese Buddhism, the White Horse Temple and the famous Shaolin Monastery.

 Henan has also the largest Christian population by numbers and percentage of any province of China, 6.1% of the province's population as of 2012, corresponding to approximately 7 million Christians.
 A 2009 survey reported the share of Christians to be 9.33%.
-In 2019, Communist officials demolished the True Jesus Church near Zhumadian city in Henan province.
+In 2019, Communist officials demolished the True Jesus Church near Zhumadian.
 In 2020, Communist officials demolished the Sunzhuang Church.

 The reports didn't give figures for other types of religion; 86% of the population may be either irreligious or involved in worship of nature deities, Confucianism, Taoism and folk religious sects (for example, a sect that is endogenous to Henan is the Tianxian miaodao).
 According to a 2007 survey, approximately 8% of the Henanese believe in and are involved in ancestor veneration, the traditional Chinese religion of the lineages organised into lineage churches and ancestral shrines.